Learn → Where to Find Great Topic Ideas

 Blog is all about connecting with reader.
 When ever I read an awesome content on any blog, first thing which I want to know about is the author of the blog post.
 Author bio is one of those thing, that hangs out at the end of blog post, and work as a connecting channel between readers and you.

 Depending upon your creativity, you can always spice up your author bio box, and use it to convert visitors into readers.
-You don't have to be a coder to add an author box below your blog post, you can use a plugin like this to quickly add with no coding requirement.
+You don't have to be a coder to add an author box below your blog post, you can use a plugin or link in bio page to quickly add with no coding requirement.

-Don't forget to update your Google+ profile and register your email with Gravatar then upload a beautiful mugshot of yours.
+Don't forget to update your social profiles and register your email with Gravatar then upload a beautiful mugshot of yours.

 Internal linking: